ramondavidev/Ramon742/README.md

 - 🌱 Always improving by doing new courses and projects, I like to keep updated.
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love playing games and do work out
+- ⚡ Fun fact: I love playing games and piano

 ### Connect with me: